Table of Contents:

 HILL OF THE MUSES

 Where is the best, most sought-after angle for photos of the Acropolis Propylaia and Parthenon?
 If you said from the Acropolis, Plaka, or your hotel’s rooftop, you’re wrong.
 One of Athens’ seven ancient hills, the Hill of the Muses, the Pnyx, and the Hill of the Nymphs offer views usually found only on postcards.
 In addition, there are other hidden gems.
-Let’s go to HILL OF THE MUSES
+Let’s walk the HILL OF THE MUSES.

 (BACK TO TOP)